priyansh1161/Grofers-keep/README.md

 - [x] As a user, I should be able to use this app without internet as well.
 Scenario: I am roaming around in the super market and my 3g connection is not working, I should be able to use the app still.

-# tools and libs used
+# Tools and libs used

 - **React**
 - **Redux** - For global state management